Differences Between Cash Settlement and Physical Settlement

 Thus, Profit = $10*100 bushels = $1000

-In this case, the next profit = $1000 which will be credited into the trading account of the investor.
+In this case, the next profit = $1000, which will be credited into the trading account of the investor.

 $45 (Exit Price) – $50 (Entry Price) = $5 per bushel

-Thus, Loss = $5*100 = $500 which will be debited from the account of the investor.
+Thus, Loss = $5*100 = $500, which will be debited from the account of the investor.

 With the advent of technology and continuous operating of all the markets, it is relatively easy to fund an account and commence trading without any knowledge of the markets around the club.

 The same principle is also applicable in the case of Options contracts.
-To illustrate a cash settlement for a Put Options Contract, let us assume a Contract of Microsoft, expires on the last Thursday of the month and the spot price in the market is $100.
+To illustrate a cash settlement for a Put Options ContractPut Options ContractPut Option is a financial instrument that gives the buyer the right to sell the option anytime before the date of contract expiration at a pre-specified price called strike price.
+It protects the underlying asset from any downfall of the underlying asset anticipated., let us assume a Contract of Microsoft expires on the last Thursday of the month, and the spot price in the market is $100.
 The price specified in the contract is $75.
 This simply means the put contract was undertaken with the hope that the share price will fall below $75.
 However, now that the price is $100, the holder must make the purchase at $100 instead of $75.
-Hence if there were 5 lots of options to be purchased, then the net loss for the holder will be:
+Hence if there were five lots of options to be purchased, then the net loss for the holder will be:

 $100 – $75 = $25 per lot and Thus, Total Loss = $25*5 = $125.

-What is Physical Settlement/Delivery?
+What is a Physical Settlement/Delivery?

 Settlement by physical delivery is carried out by Clearing brokers or their agents.
 Immediately, after the last day of trading, the regulated exchange’s clearing organization shall report a sale and a purchase of the underlying asset at the prior day’s settlement price (normally the closing price).
-Traders who hold a short positionShort PositionA short position is a practice where the investors sell stocks that they don't own at the time of selling; the investors do so by borrowing the shares from some other investors to promise that the former will return the stocks to the latter on a later date. in the physical settlement of futures contract to expiration are required to deliver the underlying asset.
-Traders not owning them are obligated to buy them at the current price and those who already own the assets have to hand it over to the requisite clearing organization.
+Traders who hold a short positionShort PositionA short position is a practice where the investors sell stocks that they don't own at the time of selling; the investors do so by borrowing the shares from some other investors to promise that the former will return the stocks to the latter on a later date. in the physical settlement of futures contracts to expiration are required to deliver the underlying asset.
+Traders not owning them are obligated to buy them at the current price, and those who already own the assets have to hand it over to the requisite clearing organization.

 - The role of the exchanges is very critical since they ensure the conditions for the contracts which they cover to ensure the contract is executed smoothly.

-- Exchanges also regulate the locations for delivery especially in the cases of commodities.
+- Exchanges also regulate the locations for delivery, especially in the cases of commodities.

-- The Quality, Grade or Nature of the underlying asset to be delivered is also regulated by the exchange.
+- The Quality, Grade, or Nature of the underlying asset to be delivered is also regulated by the exchange.

 In this way, Total Bushels = 150*70 = 10,500 bushels of corn.

-The exchange will also state the standard/grade of the Corn which the farmer has to meet.
+The exchange will also state the standard/grade of the Corn, which the farmer has to meet.
 The quantity of CornCorn in the contract will be thoroughly inspected to make sure it meets or exceeds the specifications which have been stated by the exchange.
-Post inspection, the recipient of the Corn is assured of good quality once it has been successfully transported to the decided location.
-Similar process is also applicable to Financials, Metals and Energy products as well.
+Post-inspection, the recipient of the Corn is assured of good quality once it has been successfully transported to the decided location.
+A similar process is also applicable to Financials, Metals, and Energy products as well.

 This trade of Corn can be broken down in the following steps for granular understanding:

-- One would have to be holding a Future contract with a long position for a Commodity Futures contract with physical delivery post the First Notice Day.
+- One would have to be holding a Future contract with a long position for a Commodity Futures contract with a physical delivery post the First Notice Day.

 - First Notice Day is notification has to be given to the exchange that the holder desires to deliver or take receive delivery of the underlying commodity of the contract (Corn)